Vegz78/UpdateMoonlightQtGamesList/README.md

 - Restarts EmulationStation to update the games list with new entries.
 - Game files already present and not previously created by this script are not overwritten.
 - Has a "list" parameter, like in ```./_UpdateMoonlightQtGamesList.sh list```, to only list the games on the chosen server from the command line.
-- Other scripts to quit the running game and start Moonlight-QT GUI from RetroPie are included.
+- Other scripts to quit the running game and start Moonlight-Qt GUI from RetroPie are included.

 # Usage